tkishel/pe_tune/README.md

 * PE 2018.x.x
 * PE 2019.x.x

-\* In these versions, this module is unable to identify PE Database hosts or tune PE PostgreSQL services.
+\* In these versions, this command is unable to identify PE Database hosts or tune PE PostgreSQL services.

 #### Puppet Enterprise 2018.1.3 and Newer

-This module is the upstream version of the `puppet infrastructure tune` subcommand built into Puppet Enterprise 2018.1.3 and newer.
-Installing this module in Puppet Enterprise 2018.1.3 and newer will result in a conflict with the built-in `puppet infrastructure tune` subcommand.
+This command is the upstream version of the `puppet infrastructure tune` command built into Puppet Enterprise 2018.1.3 and newer.
+Installing this module in Puppet Enterprise 2018.1.3 and newer will result in a conflict with the `puppet infrastructure tune` subcommand.

-To avoid that conflict, install this module and run this subcommand outside the `modulepath`.
+To avoid that conflict, install this module and run this command outside the `modulepath`.

 For example: